 Whiskers have dense nerve endings packed into the base of their follicles that send signals to a dog’s brain.
 They’re highly sensitive to things like air currents and temperature changes.
 But if your dog’s whiskers are so important, why do they fall out?
 Here’s what you should know.

 Dogs get into things they’re not supposed to, especially when it comes to edible marijuana products.
 So if your pup gets into your stash, take the following steps to ensure your dog is safe in an emergency situation of over-consumption and overdose.

-While it’s always a wonderful treat to have fresh fruits and veggies available, it’s important to note that gardens and gardening can be a veritable hazard for those who own dogs.
+While it’s always a wonderful treat to have fresh fruits and veggies available, it’s important to note that gardens and gardening can be veritable hazards for those who live with dogs.
 Chemicals, sharp tools, and even plants, themselves, can can quickly cause an emergency for dogs.

-There are many different kinds of brushes for many different types of coats, and it can be tough to know how to pick the right one.
-Here’s what you need to consider.
+You might not think of it, but depending on your dog’s fur, you will likely need a specific kind of brush.
+There are many different kinds of dog brushes for many different types of coats, and it can be tough to know how to pick the right one.
+Here’s a quick guide.